Women's colleges in the United States: Origins and types

-Institutions of higher education for women, however, were primarily founded during the early 19th century, many as teaching seminaries.
+Institutions of higher education for women were primarily founded during the early 19th century, many as teaching seminaries.
 As noted by the Women's College Coalition:

 The formal education of girls and women began in the middle of the 19th century and was intimately tied to the conception that society had of the appropriate role for women to assume in life.
-Republican education prepared girls for their future role as wives and mothers and taught religion, singing, dancing, literature, etcetera.
-Academic education prepared girls for their role as community leaders and social benefactors and had some elements of the education offered boys.
-Seminaries educated women for the only socially acceptable occupation: teaching.
-Only unmarried women could be teachers.
+[This education]... was intimately tied to the conception that society had of the appropriate role for women to assume in life [preparing] girls for their future role as wives and mothers... [...]
+Academic education prepared girls for their role as community leaders and social benefactors and had some elements of the education offered boys. [...]
 Many early women's colleges began as female seminaries and were responsible for producing an important corps of educators.

-Irene Harwarth, Mindi Maline, and Elizabeth DeBra further note that, "women's colleges were founded during the mid- and late-19th century in response to a need for advanced education for women at a time when they were not admitted to most institutions of higher education."
-Early proponents of education for women were Sarah Pierce (Litchfield Female Academy, 1792); Catharine Beecher (Hartford Female Seminary, 1823); Zilpah P. Grant Banister (Ipswich Female Seminary, 1828); Elias Marks (”South Carolina Female Collegiate Institute", 1828); and Mary Lyon.
+Authors Irene Harwarth, Mindi Maline, and Elizabeth DeBra further note that the founding of women's colleges responded to a need for advanced education at a time when most institutions did not admit women.

+Early proponents of education for women included Sarah Pierce (Litchfield Female Academy, 1792); Catharine Beecher (Hartford Female Seminary, 1823); Zilpah P. Grant Banister (Ipswich Female Seminary, 1828); Elias Marks (South Carolina Female Collegiate Institute, 1828); and Mary Lyon.
 Lyon was involved in the development of both Hartford Female Seminary and Ipswich Female Seminary.
-She was also involved in the creation of Wheaton Female Seminary (now Wheaton College, Massachusetts) in 1834; it was re-chartered as a college in 1912.
-In 1837, Lyon founded Mount Holyoke Female Seminary (Mount Holyoke College), it was chartered as a college in 1888.
-Harwarth, Maline, and DeBra note that, "Mount Holyoke's significance is that it became a model for a multitude of other women's colleges throughout the country.".
-Both Vassar College and Wellesley College were patterned after Mount Holyoke.
-Wesleyan College in Macon, Georgia was the first college chartered for women, receiving its charter in 1836.
+She was also involved in the creation of Wheaton Female Seminary (now Wheaton College, Massachusetts) in 1834, which was re-chartered as a college in 1912.
+In 1837, Lyon founded Mount Holyoke Female Seminary (now Mount Holyoke College), which was chartered as a college in 1888.
+Harwarth, Maline, and DeBra note Mount Holyoke's significance as a model for other women's colleges in the U.S., and both Vassar College and Wellesley College were patterned after Mount Holyoke.

 Vassar College was the first of the Seven Sisters to be chartered as a college in 1861.
 In 1840, the first Catholic women's college Saint Mary-of-the-Woods College was founded by Saint Mother Theodore Guerin of the Sisters of Providence in Indiana as an academy, later becoming the college.
 The college became co-educational in 2015.